 Flagged items were further reviewed through examination of the classical item analysis, IRT estimates, item characteristic curves, fit statistics, item sequence change (change from location of the most recent administration), and impact on the test blueprint representation.
 Any item considered for removal was evaluated by a Pearson Content Specialist to determine of the content of the item or an event in the item's development history might explain the change in item performance.
 Decisions about whether to keep or remove an item were evaluated on a per item basis.
 When an item (note, only one item can be removed at a time) was removed from the anchor set, then this process (beginning with the computation of transformation constants) was repeated until there were no further items to be removed.

-This process resulted in four items removed from the grade 5 common item set and six items removed from the grade 8 common item set.
+This process resulted in two items removed from each of the grade 5 and 8 common item sets.
 The final transformation constants for each grade following this procedure are listed in Table 6.

 Table 6.
 Operational Transformation Constants